matthewdowney/javauto/README.md

 1. Clone the repo or download a zip file and extract it.
 2. **Name this folder javauto and put it at your desired install location.** Program Files or simply the C:\ drive is recommended.
-3. Once that's done open up the folder and double click the windows-installer.bat (you might have to run this as administrator).
+3. Once that's done open up the folder and double click the install-windows.bat (you might have to run this as administrator).

 Now it's installed.